blogmywiki/smolBASIC/README.md

 ### Sample program to draw random colour and size circles

-Sorry there's no break key, so save this before running, then press the reset button on the micro:bit to break out of it.
+Sorry there's no break key, so save this before running.
+Enter fast mode, run it - then press the reset button on the micro:bit to break out of it.

 ```
 0 random x 600